ai4waifu/sxo-framework/projects/packages/sxo-mathematica/README.md

 ## 🧩 Understand the expression model

-`WExpr` represents frontend structure and preserves information needed by parsing, lowering, and rendering.
+`WolframForm` represents frontend structure and preserves information needed by parsing, lowering, and rendering.
 Constructs such as names, held expressions, patterns, and parts have syntax and presentation implications that do not belong in a generic Simple Math frontend.
 The package keeps those concerns here so MATLAB and Simple Math code do not need to pass through Wolfram objects.